Compare base fares from $0.85 • Per-mile rates from $1.08 • Updated 2026

 Surge multipliers are estimates based on typical demand patterns.
 Actual surge pricing varies in real time.
 Morning rush: 7–9 AM, Evening rush: 4–7 PM, Late night: 11 PM–4 AM.

 Lyft is currently cheaper for base fares in San Diego.
-Lyft Standard has a base fare of $1.40 compared to UberX's $1.50 — a difference of $0.10 per ride before distance and time charges.
-However, per-mile rates tell a more complete story: UberX charges $1.20/mile while Lyft charges $1.15/mile.
+Lyft Standard has a base fare of $0.85 compared to UberX's $1.10 — a difference of $0.25 per ride before distance and time charges.
+However, per-mile rates tell a more complete story: UberX charges $1.28/mile while Lyft charges $1.08/mile.
 This means Lyft is cheaper for longer rides in San Diego.
-Prices also vary with time of day and surge demand — always compare both apps before booking.
+Keep in mind that time of day and surge can reverse this edge, so a quick check of both apps before booking is still the safest move.

 Lyft charges less per mile in San Diego — ideal for longer trips where the per-mile rate dominates the fare.
-Always compare both apps before booking, since surge pricing can reverse which service is cheaper at any given moment.
+Surge pricing can flip which app wins on any given ride, so compare both before you book.
 For a full national comparison, see our Uber price per mile guide.

 Mid-morning between 9:30 AM and 11:30 AM, after the relatively mild San Diego commute and before beach traffic picks up.